marievandijck-source/3D-CFTs-using-FuzzifiED.jl/README.md

 The model under investigation is the **O(3) Wilson-Fisher CFT**, studied using the quantum rotor model on the fuzzy sphere.
 The numerical calculations were performed using [FuzzifiED.jl](https://github.com/FuzzifiED/FuzzifiED.jl).

+The approach follows the methods described in:
+> Zheng Zhou et al., *FuzzifiED: A Julia Package for Fuzzy Sphere Calculations*, [arXiv:2510.09755](https://arxiv.org/abs/2510.09755)

 Two main quantities were calculated:

 - **Scaling dimensions** of CFT operators, obtained via both Exact Diagonalization (ED) and the Density Matrix Renormalization Group (DMRG)